swcarpentry/python-novice-inflammation/06-func.md

 <!--- see https://gist.github.com/wd15/2b4ffbe5ce0d0ddb8a5b to
 regenerate the above figure --->

-The function definition opens with the word `def`, which is followed by the name of the function and a parenthesized list of parameter names.
+The function definition opens with the keyword `def` followed by the name of the function and a parenthesized list of parameter names.
 The [body](reference.html#function-body) of the function --- the statements that are executed when it runs --- is indented below the definition line.

 When we call the function,
 the values we pass to it are assigned to those variables